jdenen/csci_2994/README.md

 - [Agenda](/weeks/three.md)
 - Homework: Create a backlog with [Trello](http://trello.com)
 - Homework: Convert project stories into scenarios
-- **TODO**: Create user stories for the final project blog
-- **TODO**: Choose a story to use as our example for converting to a scenario
 - Homework: Stub those scenario assertions

 ### Week 4